s-victor/TinyPedal/docs/customization.md

 Note, global background color will only be visible when `enable_translucent_background` option is disabled or translucent background is not supported.
 Some widgets with own background setting may override this option.

+    multimedia_plugin_on_windows
+Set multimedia plugin for playing sound file on windows.
+Default is using `WMF` plugin.

+Note, if the option is set on `DirectShow`, additional audio decoder software may be required to play certain sound formats, such as `MP3`.
+This option requires restarting TinyPedal to take effect.

 ## User path
 **User path options can be accessed from `Config` menu in main window.**